MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 ## Peer Visibility

-The peer's viewpoint of a connection can be useful for debugging and as additional information to be considered by on-patch entities such as congestion controllers and application-layer protocols.
+The peer's viewpoint of a connection can be useful for debugging and as additional information to be considered by on-path entities such as congestion controllers and application-layer protocols.
 Therefore, this extension deliberately does not encrypt the data reported to the peer.
 Instead, the data is provided in